-Waking Up to the Wild: Nature Walks
+Waking up to the Wild: Nature Walks

 September 12–14, 2014

 When we wander into untamed landscapes it calms our nerves, strengthens our focus, and restores our sense of well-being.
 By tuning into our senses and mindfully moving through nature, we can appreciate its chaotic orderliness and our interconnectedness within this complex web of life.
 Join us for a rejuvenating weekend of gentle walking meditation in the fresh air and sunshine, and a celebration of the Harvest Moon surrounded by good company.
-This retreat is well-suited for those who are looking for short walks on easy terrain at the lower elevations (around 8,000′).
+This retreat is well-suited for those who are looking for short walks on easy terrain at the lower elevations of Shambhala Mountain Center (around 8,000′).
 Wake up to the wild both inside and out!

 Kay Peterson, MA, MFT Intern, is a psychotherapist, wilderness guide, and Shambhala meditation instructor.
 She has been facilitating nature-inspired programs focused on individual transformation, creative group processes, and mindfulness since 1996.
 Kay also teaches Mindfulness-Based Stress Reduction (MBSR) and is adjunct faculty at Naropa University.